zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

 The set of commands that allows you to manage model certification information.

 ##### Transactions
-- Certify model associated with VID/PID.
+- Certify a model associated with the given VID/PID.
 Note that the corresponding model and the test results must present on the ledger.
 Only the owner can update an existing record.

   Role: `ZBCertificationCenter`